tramitit/guides/en/italy/school_enrollment.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Comprehensive guide on enrollment in Italian schools and universities for foreign students.
-Includes procedures, required documents, and provider information.
+description: Discover how to enroll in Italian schools and universities, including steps, required documents, and tips for foreign students.
+Start your application now!
 draft: false
-meta_title: Italy School Enrollment Guide for Foreign Students
+meta_title: Complete Guide to School and University Enrollment in Italy
-title: Italy School Enrollment Guide for Foreign Students
+title: Complete Guide to School and University Enrollment in Italy
 translationKey: italy-school_enrollment
 ---

 ## Description
 ### What is it?